abrinckm/eth-offline-tx/README.md

   value: 0
 })

-// Sign the offline transaction with either wallet & password, or by passing in the private key directly .then(txn => {
+// Sign the offline transaction with either wallet & password,
+//   or by passing in the private key directly .then(txn => {
   let signedTransaction;
-  signedTransaction = eoff.signOfflineTransaction(txn, {wallet: '/path/to/wallet', password: '<password>'});
+  signedTransaction = eoff.signOfflineTransaction(txn,
+    {wallet: '/path/to/wallet', password: '<password>'});
   //     -- OR using credentials directly --
+  signedTransaction = eoff.signOfflineTransaction(txn,
-  signedTransaction = eoff.signOfflineTransaction(txnm, {privateKey: '<private_key>'});
+    {privateKey: '<private_key>'});

-  // send signed transaction using web3 or whatever you wish to use and wait for the receipt!
+  // send signed transaction and wait for the receipt!
   // Example using web3:
   eoff.w3.eth.sendSignedTransaction(signedTransaction)
     .on('receipt', console.log);